aNNiMON/obsidian-timelive/README.md

-# Obsidian Timelive Plugin
+# Timelive Plugin

 Plugin for [Obsidian](https://obsidian.md) that turns a list of dates into a timeline.

 ## Usage